developersCradle/mockito-and-junit-java-unit-testing/Learn Java Unit Testing with Junit & Mockito in 30 Steps/Section 06 Mockito Advanced/README.md

 ```

-- Will be after mocking annotations
+- Will be after mocking annotations.

 ```
 // Mock annotation will make this behind scenes